GURUNANDINIDEVI/HDL-Bits-Codes/Day - 02/README.md

 Logic I Used:

-As the output is opposite to the input , I made nagation(~) to the input and assigned it to the output
+As the output is opposite to the input , I made nagation(~) to the input and assigned it to the output.